The purpose and aim of CliCNord, and its objectives, strategy and methodology

 A smaller part of WP6 is a framework evaluation within a broader context (EU and internationally), which is conducted as a literature review of scientific literature and publicly available reports, where we compare our framework with other comparable frameworks.
 This is done to examine how our work has resulted in significant novel findings that lead to incremental or radical changes in the perception of how disaster management should be handled prospectively to secure vulnerable communities.
 This sub-task will include a thoroughly prepared workshop during the fifth consortium meeting where all researchers in the project and the CliCNord Advisory Committee (CAC) are present.

 Finally, in WP7, the project will develop a community resilience prototype, which is a process that will start with drawing up a thorough CliCNord community strategy.
 The CAC (see ‘Management plan’) will play a leading role during this process.
-The strategy is launched during the second consortium meeting in the first year and will contain several activities, for instance the organisation of CliCNord community workshops (see ‘Communication and knowledge-exchange plan’ for more on this).
-These workshops focus on developing specific methods and approaches to how the citizens in the communities can collaborate with the relevant authorities, including emergency preparedness, to both prevent climate-related incidents, such as floods, and to reduce the damage from these types of incidents.
+The strategy is launched during the second consortium meeting in the first year and will contain several activities, for instance, the organization of CliCNord community workshops (see ‘Communication and knowledge-exchange plan’ for more on this).
+These workshops focus on developing specific methods and approaches to how the citizens in the communities can collaborate with the relevant authorities, including emergency preparedness, to both prevent climate-related incidents, such as floods and to reduce the damage from these types of incidents.
 This is conducted because in the Nordic region generally there is an increasing focus on developing new forms of cooperation between authorities and citizens, putting citizens at stake to create common goods together, and on serious involvement of a number of different actors.
 This is also seen in relation to climate adaptation.
 Here, the intention is not for citizens to take over the tasks of the authorities, but rather an increased recognition that climate change poses challenges that municipalities and emergency/response teams do not have the resources to handle alone.